 When to use the Personal Journal

-The Personal Journal can come in handy for co-parents in a variety of instances.
+The Personal Journal can come in handy for parents in a variety of instances.
 Here are a few ways you might use this TalkingParents feature:

 - Draft messages that you would like to share with your co-parent, but you’re not quite ready to send.

-- Document important information for yourself, such as in-person discussions with your co-parent or child behavior observances.
+- Document important information for yourself, such as in-person discussions with your co-parent, notable thoughts and experiences of your own, and child behavior observances.

-- Take personal notes that might be useful for your attorney.
+- Take personal notes that might later be useful for yourself or your attorney.

-- Keep reminders that may be useful to your co-parenting relationship or child.
+- Keep reminders that may be meaningful to you, your co-parent, or your child.

-- Take notes that you might want to share with your counselor or therapist.
+- Take notes that you might want to share with a counselor or therapist.

 The Personal Journal can help you organize your co-parenting life